The digital apprenticeship model offers business and education best-practice.

 Top-tier companies are seeking out a new class of specialists to feature in their digital transformation.
 As designs transition to programming and data rich models, digital engineers are the innovators of this space.

-A number of Australian businesses, including SA Power Networks, are gearing up to host their first round of digital engineering apprentices in 2021 to support their engineering teams.
+A number of Australian businesses, including Mott MacDonald, are gearing up to host their next round of digital engineering apprentices in 2024 to support their engineering teams.

 Guided by SAGE Group engineers and technicians, students work with industry-leading technology and gain real-time experience in workplace problem solving for their host partners.